HonorarPlus/cefpython/docs/Tutorial.md

 ## Change user agent string

-There are two options in [application settings](../api/ApplicationSettings.md#application-settings) for changing User-Agent string: [product_version](../api/ApplicationSettings.md#product_version) and [user_agent](../api/ApplicationSettings.md#user_agent).
+There are two options in [application settings](../api/ApplicationSettings.md#application-settings) for changing User-Agent string: [user_agent_product](../api/ApplicationSettings.md#user_agent_product) and [user_agent](../api/ApplicationSettings.md#user_agent).

-The "product_version" sets the product portion of the default User-Agent string.
-If "user_agent" option is used then "product_version" will be ignored.
-For example if you set "product_version" to "MyProduct/10.00" then User-Agent will
+The "user_agent_product" sets the product portion of the default User-Agent string.
+If "user_agent" option is used then "user_agent_product" will be ignored.
+For example if you set "user_agent_product" to "MyProduct/10.00" then User-Agent will
 be:

 ```text